MatthiasBurger-Coder/java-static-audit/README.md

 ## License

 This project is provided as-is.
 If a LICENSE file is present in the repository, its terms apply.
 Otherwise, consult the repository owner for licensing and usage permissions.

+## What's new (2025-08-31)

+- Global Top 20 risky classes on index.html
+  - The overview page now includes a "Top classes (global)" table ranked by severity (🟥 > 🟨 > 🟩) and normalized lack of cohesion.
+- Heuristic complexity counts operators
+  - The heuristic complexity metric now correctly counts &&, ||, and ? tokens in addition to if/for/while/case/catch.
+- REST timeout heuristic refined
+  - REST_NO_TIMEOUT will no longer trigger if the same file shows clear timeout hints (e.g., setConnectTimeout/setReadTimeout) or usage of a custom ClientHttpRequestFactory.

+## Heuristic nuances

+- Complexity is a rough estimate intended for ranking; it simply counts occurrences of decision-like tokens.
+- REST_NO_TIMEOUT is intentionally conservative but tries to reduce noise by ignoring files that appear to configure timeouts or a custom RequestFactory.